radumarias/rencfs/README.md

 # Functionality

 I keeps all encrypted data in a dedicated directory with files structured on inodes (with meta info), files for binary content and folders entries.
-All data and also filenames are encrypted
+All data and also filenames are encrypted.
+For new files it generates inode number randomly in `u64` space so it reduces the chance of conflicts when used offline and synced later.
+Password is collected from CLI and can pe saved in OS keyring

 # Stack